btc-embedded/btc-ci-workflow/README.md

 ## Repository Structure
 Let's have a quick look at the structure of this repository:

-### Configuration
-- the file [btc_config.yml](btc_config.yml) shows the default api configuration for BTC EmbeddedPlatform workflows
-- a copy of this file can be adapted to your needs and provided as a global configuration set, by defining an environment variable **BTC_API_CONFIG_FILE** that points to this file
-- the same file can be versioned alongside project source files to provide project-specific configurations
-- project-specific configurations can override selected options defined in the global configuration, to allow adaptable configuration for projects with special needs
-- Check out the [TargetLink workflow script](examples/test_workflow_tl.py) for an example on how to use the configuration (line 11)

 ### Pipeline scripts for various environments
 - The folder **.github/workflows/** contains four yaml files, each configuring a GitHub Actions workflow for one of the examples, using Python and the BTC EmbeddedPlatform REST API
 - **Jenkinsfile** shows how to integrate a Python & REST-API-based BTC test workflow with Jenkins